 As a paid worker, you are in the same position as other employees.
 Broadly, any expenses paid to you by your employer are potentially taxable.
 You are able, though, to claim a deduction for tax purposes for any expenses that are ‘necessarily’ spent by you.
 So if your employer only reimburses you for actual expenses that you necessarily incurred, it is unlikely a tax liability will arise on these expenses.

-⚠️ Note that home to work travel expenses are not tax deductible.
+⚠️ Note that home to work travel expenses are usually not tax deductible.

 Where can I get more help?